nftushar/shopxpert/readme.txt

 Yes, with the Page Duplicator feature, you can duplicate any page to create multiple versions or templates, saving time and maintaining consistent formatting.

 == Changelog ==
+= 1.0.5 =
+* **Fixes:**
+  - Resolved an issue with file path debugging for required files.
+  - Improved error handling for missing dependencies.

+* **Enhancements:**
+  - Added WooCommerce as a required dependency for ShopXpert.
+  - Implemented a check to ensure WooCommerce is active before the plugin runs.
+  - Added admin notices and automatic deactivation if WooCommerce is not installed or active.

 = 1.0.4 =
 * **New Feature:**
   - Page Duplicator: Quickly duplicate any page in your WooCommerce store.